lamm45/nhl/README.md

 This repository contains a C library and a command-line application for accessing and displaying scores from the [National Hockey League (NHL)](https://www.nhl.com/).

 The library automatically downloads data from the publicly available NHL Stats API and features a disk cache that aims to reduce the amount of data downloaded.
-The command-line tool can display scores for any given dates in a few different formats.
+The command-line app can display scores for any given dates in a few different formats.
-In particular, the tool is capable of emulating [page 235](https://yle.fi/aihe/tekstitv?P=235) of the teletext service provided by the Finnish Broadcasting Company Yle.
+In particular, the app is capable of emulating [page 235](https://yle.fi/aihe/tekstitv?P=235) of the teletext service (a.k.a.
+"Teksti-TV") provided by the Finnish Broadcasting Company Yle.

 The library, `libnhl`, is written in ANSI C and it has three dependencies:
 [cJSON](https://github.com/DaveGamble/cJSON), [CURL](https://curl.se) and [SQLite](https://www.sqlite.org).

-The command-line tool, `nhl`, is written in C99.
-In addition to `libnhl`, the tool depends on the [GNU C library](https://www.gnu.org/software/libc/).
+The command-line app, `nhl`, is written in C99.
+In addition to `libnhl`, the app depends on the [GNU C library](https://www.gnu.org/software/libc/).

-As of March 2022, neither the library nor the tool has reached version 0.0.1 yet.
+As of April 2022, neither the library nor the application has reached version 0.0.1 yet.
 Moreover, the library will not be considered stable even in the future, as it relies on the NHL Stats API which is undocumented.